BrownCow371/BrownCow371.github.io/_posts/2019-02-11-a_deeper_understanding_of_thunk.markdown

 }
 ```

+To set up Thunk, you need to first install it:

+`npm install --save redux-thunk`

-You need to apply Thunk to your reducer using applyMiddleware.
+Then you need to import it and apply it to your reducer using applyMiddleware (which also needs to be imported).
 This ensures that whenever a value gets dispatched to the redux Store, it first passes through the provided middleware (in this case, Thunk):

 ```
 import { createStore, applyMiddleware } from 'redux';